NYC Announces Deep Energy Retrofits for 9 City-Owned Buildings

 As previously mentioned, a deep retrofit focuses on the entire building instead of individual systems.
 Achieving energy savings of 50% is unlikely with only equipment upgrades, and the building itself must be improved to demand less energy.
 A deep retrofit project will typically include the following types of measures:

-Building envelope improvements and natural lighting are very important, since they reduce energy needs in the first place.
+Building envelope improvements and natural lighting are very important since they reduce energy needs in the first place.
 A poorly insulated building will waste energy on heating and cooling, even if it has the most efficient HVAC equipment.
-The same applies for a building that depends on artificial lighting: even LEDs consume more energy if they are needed all the time.
+The same applies to a building that depends on artificial lighting: even LEDs consume more energy if they are needed all the time.

 Join 15,000+ Fellow Architects and Contractors